Ohio Department of Health (ODH)

 Also available are health-related articles from the National Institutes of Health (NIH) and the Department of Health and Human Services (HHS).
 These are selected to enhance your personal and professional learning--please note, these posted articles are not approved for CE credit).
 Read More

-The OSRT Education and Research Foundation (OSRTERF) strives to maximize fundraising through innovative strategies in order to offer scholarship and research opportunities to encourage academic achievement.
-The mission of the OSRTERF is to fund students and professionals engaged in education and research to promote the highest quality patient care.
+The OSRT Education and Research Foundation (OSRTERF) strives to maximize fundraising through innovative strategies in order to offer scholarship, grant, and research opportunities to encourage academic achievement.
+The purpose of the OSRTERF is to fund students and professionals engaged in education and research to promote the highest quality patient care.
 The Foundation’s Vision is to promote professional excellence through scholarly pursuits across the radiologic science practice arena in Ohio.

 Grants and Scholarships are awarded on the basis of merit, academic ability and financial need.
-Applicants may be registered or student technologists who are members of OSRT at the time of application and at the time of the Annual Meeting.
+Applicants may be registered or student technologists/therapists who are members of OSRT at the time of application and at the time of the Student and Educator Symposium and Annual Meeting.
 If you are not yet a member, click Join Now.
 For more information about individual grants and scholarships, click Education and Research Grants.

 The American Society of Radiologic Technologists (ASRT®) is the national representative and governing body of medical personnel who perform diagnostic imaging exams and who administer ionizing radiation for therapeutic treatments.
 As an affiliate organization of the ASRT, OSRT holds a charter agreement and shares a common mission and purpose with the ASRT.
 OSRT is dedicated to the advancement of radiologic technology, the establishment and maintenance of high standards of education, the elevation of the quality of patient care, and the improvement of the welfare and socio-economics of radiologic technologists.
 Read more about ASRT®